Is AI going to be a jobs killer? How many jobs will be lost to AI? What jobs will AI create?

-A Gartner report claims that AI-related job creation will lead to 2 million net-new jobs by the year 2025.
+A Gartner report claims that AI-related job creation will lead to the creation of 2 million net-new jobs by the year 2025.

-In yet another report published by McKinsey Global Institute, there will be sufficient job creation to balance the offset created by automation, as long as there is reasonably good economic growth, investment and innovation – however, some advanced economies may require additional investments to cut down the risk of job shortages.
+In yet another report published by McKinsey Global Institute, there will be sufficient job creation by AI to balance the offset created by automation, as long as there is reasonably good economic growth, investment and innovation.
+However, some advanced economies may require additional investments to cut down the risk of job shortages.
 In the US at least, it is believed that net positive job growth will be seen up till 2030.

-But amid this positive outlook there are also grim reports of how AI might lead to more job losses than creation.
-An Oxford Economics report claims that as many as 20 million manufacturing jobs across the globe may be lost to robots by the year 2030.
+But amid this positive outlook there are also grim reports of how AI might lead to more job losses than job creation.
+An Oxford Economics report claims that as many as 20 million manufacturing jobs across the globe may be lost to robots and AI by the year 2030.

 Will AI be a jobs killer?
 Some facts to consider

 In mid-2019, Amazon made an announcement that it will invest $700 million into training approximately 100,000 US workers by 2025, to help them transition into more advanced jobs.
-The New York Times elaborated that Amazon’s is acknowledging through this program that automation technology advancements will take over most tasks that people are doing at the moment.
+The New York Times views this program as an acknowledgement by Amazon that automation technology advancements will take over most tasks that people are doing at the moment.

 This isn’t the first time we’re hearing about machines, technology or AI making jobs obsolete because this has been going on for centuries.